Bearded dragon waving is one of the most interesting behaviors you’ll see in pet reptiles. And at first, many owners assume it was just a coincidence.

 Expert Tip: This is also possible if you have young kids in the house.
 The random movements, loud noises, and potential glass-smacking are all things that make bearded dragons uneasy.

-There are many ways they can react to this, and waving is quite common (turning their beard black is too).
+There are many ways they can react to this, and waving is quite common (turning their beard black or puffing up are too).
 By waving, your bearded dragon is trying to show the other animals or people that they’re not a threat and just want to be left alone.

 This is a bit different from the situation where your bearded dragon is waving at their owner.
 In that situation, there’s usually a clear understanding from these reptiles that the person they’re waving at is a friend who takes care of them.